 - The requestor must submit a service request to initiate a third-party data transfer request per the Third-Party Data Transfer Procedure.

-- Any third-party vendor that stores the University’s data must have a signed contract with the University's Office of Legal Counsel (OLC).
+- Any third-party vendor that stores the University’s data must have a signed contract with the University vetted by the Office of Legal Counsel (OLC).

 - A secure transmission method must be used as specified in the Data in Transit Policy.

 - The UISO will have final approval of these protocols mentioned in the Data in Transit Policy for specific applications on a case-by-case basis.

 IT Resources include computing, networking, communications, application, telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.